Bookkeeping

 Step 4: Connect Your Accounts

-Step 5: Record Transactions (The Daily Habit)
+Step 5: Record Transactions

-This is where consistency matters most.
+This is where the consistency piece matters most.

 For cash transactions:

-1. Keep all receipts
+1. Keep every receipt

-3. Deposit cash income immediately
+3. Deposit cash immediately

-Step 6: Send Invoices Promptly
+Step 6: Send Invoices the Day You Finish Work

-• Your business name and contact info
+• Your business name and phone number

-• Customer name and details
+• Client name and address

-• Unique invoice number
+• Invoice number

-• Payment due date
+• Today’s date

-• Clear description of products/services
+• Detailed description of what you did

 Step 7: Reconcile Monthly